 Read more about different ideologies of the times

-FIRST, read some definitions that describe the following four ideologies: anticlericalism, liberalism, nationalism and survival ultramontanism.
+FIRST, read over some definitions that describe the following ideas:

 Anticlericalism was a modernist liberal ideology that claimed the superiority of the power of the State over that of the Church, and also called for the separation of church and State.
 It was present in Quebec, especially in the 19th century, in response to ultramontanism.

-Liberalism is a doctrine that claims the rights and individual freedoms, economic and political.
+Liberalism is a doctrine that claims rights and individual freedoms in various aspects of social life.
 This ideology supports freedom of religion, freedom of speech and justice for all people.
 In the economic sphere, it defends private property, free enterprise and free trade.
 In politics, liberals call for the adoption of democratic principles.

 Ultramontanism was a traditionalist Catholic ideology that claimed the superiority of the power of the Church over the State.
 Ultramontanes wanted an alliance of church and state, where the clergy was superior to the politicians, and where they had the right to intervene in all spheres of society.
 This ideology settled into Québec from around the 19th century.